-The Ashtabula River Remediation is the largest Great Lakes Legacy Act funded project to date.
-The project was performed in two phases by numerous contractors, working over three dredging seasons.
+The Ashtabula River Remediation was the largest project to be funded through the Great Lakes Legacy Act (GLLA) at the time of performance.
+The project was executed in two phases by a team of contractors, working over three dredging seasons.
 At project close, approximately 640,000 cubic yards of contaminated soft sediments had been removed from the lower Ashtabula River.

 The contaminated sediment was removed from the river by the dredging contractor, using a 12 inch diameter cutter head dredge.
 The sediment slurry was pumped over three miles at a rate of about 5,000 gallons per minute to the 12.5 acre sediment consolidation facility (CF).
 The CF was a TSCA permitted landfill, designed to provide both a dewatering facility and permanent disposal site for geotextile tubes filled with dewatered sediment.
 At the CF, the dredged slurry was conditioned with polymers, and then dewatered in geotextile tubes, which ranged in circumference from 75 to 90 feet and in length from 80 to 275 feet.
 The geotextile tubes used in the project were stacked in 10 layers inside the CF.